 An income tax return can be either filed voluntarily under Section 139 or on demand by the income tax department under Section 142(1).
 It is necessary to understand what happens after the taxpayer has filed the return of income.

-Thereafter, system generates the intimation under Section 143(1) that generally indicates obvious errors that the mainframe system has identified.
+Thereafter, the system generates the intimation under Section 143(1), which generally indicates obvious errors identified by the mainframe system.

 CPC project envisaged benefits for the citizens as well as the tax department.
-For citizens, it led to faster and hassle-free preliminary processing of their returns and also relieved the department from the burden of preliminary assessment that can be computerised and enabled them to concentrate on hardcore activities.
+For citizens, it led to faster and hassle-free preliminary processing of their returns and also relieved the department from the burden of preliminary assessment that can be computerised, enabling them to concentrate on hardcore activities.

 Any communication from the income tax department creates panic for taxpayers.
 However, Section 143(1) intimation is not something one needs to worry about.
-In this article, we would be discussing intimation sent under Section 143(1) in detail to make it help taxpayers deal with such intimation with ease.
+In this article, we would be discussing the intimation sent under Section 143(1) in detail to help taxpayers easily deal with such intimation.

 Total income or loss is computed under Section 143(1) after making the following adjustments:

-Section 143(1) intimation has to be sent within one year from the end of the financial year in which return is being filed.
-For eg: if the taxpayer has filed return pertaining to the financial year 2021-22 in July 2022, intimation can be sent any time till 31 March 2023.
+Section 143(1) intimation has to be sent within nine months from the end of the financial year in which the return is being filed.
+For eg: if the taxpayer has filed return pertaining to the financial year 2023-24 in July 2024, intimation can be sent any time till 31 December 2025.
 If a taxpayer does not receive any intimation within such period, it simply means there are no adjustments carried out to the return filed by the taxpayer and no change in tax liability/refund, and the acknowledgement filed itself is deemed to be Section 143(1) intimation.

 However, if taxpayer agrees to the tax demand raised by income tax department after carrying out adjustments as above, taxpayer is required to pay such taxes.
 Refer our article on OLTAS challan payment on how to pay taxes.
 However, while paying tax on demand raised under this Section, please choose ‘Tax on regular assessment (400)’ under ‘Type of payment’ field in the challan.